-Ralitsa Doncheva is a Bulgarian artist and filmmaker working with 16mm film, video and installation.
+Ralitsa Doncheva is an artist-filmmaker working with 16mm film, video and installation.

 Her work has been presented internationally in film festivals, galleries and alternative spaces.
 A solo film program, (almost) impossible worlds, has been exhibited at the Dazibao gallery in Montréal.
 In addition, her film Baba Dana Talks To The Wolves was awarded The Eileen Maitland Award at the 54th Ann Arbor film festival.
 Her recent film Desert Islands, made with her father, has been presented at the Festival De Nouveau Cinema and at the Images Festival in Toronto.